8 Resources to Help Meet Essential Needs in the Event of a Crisis

 Regardless of the type, most churches offer assistance to those in need.

 In addition to food pantries and free meals, many churches offer assistance if you need help paying for utilities and housing.
-Some even help stock a place with essentials like laundry detergent and toiletries.
+Some even help with other essentials like laundry detergent and toiletries.

-Stopping by the local parish office is typically the best place to ask about services available at that particular church.
-You can search by region for your local St. Vincent de Paul Society, which offers assistance with rent, food, clothing and other emergency needs.
+The local parish office is typically the best place to ask about services available at that particular church.
+You can search for your local St. Vincent de Paul Society, which offers assistance with rent, food, clothing and other emergency needs.

 7. Family, Friends, Neighbors and Social Networks

-Sharing your struggles on social media platforms like GoFundMe or Nextdoor won’t guarantee that someone will be able to help, but you stand a better chance than if you keep yourself in a silo.
+Sharing that you need help with essential needs on social media platforms like GoFundMe or Nextdoor won’t guarantee that someone will be able to help, but you stand a better chance than if you keep yourself in a silo.

 Nicole Dow is a senior writer at The Penny Hoarder.
 Deputy editor Tiffany Wendeln Connors updated this post.